Hidradenitis Suppurativa Armpit - Stage II (Moderate)

-Though HS can affect men and women in different ways, it usually develops in areas that grow hair, and where skin rubs against skin.
+HS usually develops in areas that grow hair, and where skin rubs against skin.
 It can also occur where sweat glands are located.
 Areas affected by HS can include:

 People all over the world are living with HS.
-Some groups, however, are more affected than others.
+However, some groups are more affected than others.